-Xara Web Designer 7 uses galleries to provide convenient access to libraries of content like templates, fonts, colors, clip-art and bitmaps/photos.
+Xara Web Designer 7 Premium uses galleries to provide convenient access to libraries of content such as templates, fonts, colors, clip-art, line attributes, and bitmaps/photos.
 This section of the help gives general information on features which are common to multiple galleries.
 Individual sections describe features specific to a particular gallery.

-By default the Page & Layer Gallery is open in Pages mode (displaying only pages, not their layers) and docked on the right of the Web Designer window
+By default the PAGE & LAYER GALLERY is open in Pages mode (displaying only pages, not their layers) and docked on the right of the Web Designer Premium window